An autumnal visit to relaxing Hanmer Springs is just what the doctor ordered, finds Shandelle Battersby.

 Top-notch wine, an award-winning restaurant and the perfect way to top off a relaxing Canterbury getaway.

-Hanmer Springs is a 90-minute drive from Christchurch.
+Getting there: Hanmer Springs is a 90-minute drive from Christchurch.

 Details: Hanmer Springs Thermal Pools and Spa are at 42 Amuri Ave.